West High Yield (W.H.Y.) Resources Ltd. Announces Exercise of Warrants

-Four holders of Warrants exercised 950,000 Warrants resulting in the issuance of 950,000 common shares of the Company.
-The specific Warrants held and exercised by the three warrantholders were exercisable at a price of CAD$0.30 per Warrant, resulting in total proceeds to the Company in the amount of CAD$285,000.00 upon such exercise.

-Two holders of Warrants exercised 583,304 Warrants resulting in the issuance of 583,304 common shares of the Company.
-The specific Warrants held and exercised by the one warrantholder were exercisable at a price of CAD$0.35 per Warrant, resulting in proceeds to the Company in the amount of CAD$204,156.40 upon such exercise.
+Four holders of Warrants exercised 415,435 Warrants resulting in the issuance of 415,435 common shares of the Company.
+The specific Warrants held and exercised by the one warrantholder were exercisable at a price of CAD$0.35 per Warrant, resulting in total gross proceeds to the Company in the amount of CAD$145,402.25.

 About West High Yield